Cannabis/Marijuana Use Disorder

 Marijuana is gaining popularity in the United States as individual states have moved to make the drug legal.
-According to a health poll by Gallup, about 13 percent of U.S. adults use cannabis products.
-The plant has historically been consumed recreationally for its mind-altering effects, which can include enhanced senses and changes in mood.
-In some states, doctors can prescribe marijuana for medicinal uses such as reducing muscle spasms, pain, nausea and vomiting.
+In fact, Connecticut was the most recent state to legalize the recreational use of marijuana.
+About 13% of U.S. adults use cannabis products.
+The plant has historically been used recreationally for its mind-altering effects, which can include enhanced senses and changes in mood.
+In some states, doctors can prescribe marijuana for medicinal uses such as reducing muscle spasms, pain, nausea, and vomiting.

 But cannabis may have harmful long- and short-term effects, such as paranoia and memory loss, and it can be addictive and disrupt a user’s life and relationships.